sendyma/Medical-XAI/README.md

 ## Visualisation of Prototypes

-Typical prototypes are visualised in the paper, together with the corresponding source training images and self-activated similarity maps.
+The authors give visualised prototypes in their paper, together with the corresponding source training images and self-activated similarity maps.

 <p align="center">